cg2021c/threejs-presentation-anak-ambis/6.1.ConvexGeometry/README.md

 }
 ```

-As you can see in this snippet of code, we create 20 random points (THREE.Vector3), which we push into an array.
+As we can see in this snippet of code, we create 20 random points (THREE.Vector3), which we push into an array.
 Next, we iterate this array and create THREE.SphereGeometry, whose position we set to one of these points (position.copy(point)).
 All the points are added to a group, so we can rotate them easily by just rotating the group.
-Once you have this set of points, creating THREE.ConvexGeometry from them is very easy, as shown in the following code snippet:
+Once we have this set of points, creating THREE.ConvexGeometry from them is very easy, as shown in the following code snippet:

 ```js
 // use the same points to create a convexgeometry